 Improving Deliveries for Specific Aims.
 Some reviewers in the panel have expressed their concern with the degree of independence between the aims of our proposal and the significance of their respective deliveries.
-Specifically, R#3 noted that “The success of Aim 3 is dependent on Aim 2, and Aim 4 is dependent on Aim 3”.
-We have now increased the depth of our analysis concerning somatic and germline mutations between different ethnic groups by including a) a loss of function analysis, b) the study of mutational signatures, c) the study of regulatory networks burdened by somatic and germilne mutations, but more importantly, we d) plan to compare the mutational burden between different ethnic groups with respect to the EXAC database.
+Specifically, R#3 noted that “The success of Aim 3 is dependent on Aim 2, and Aim 4 is dependent on Aim 3”. [[reword: inter-dependent but separate deliverables]] We have now increased the depth of our analysis concerning somatic and germline mutations between different ethnic groups by including a) a loss of function analysis, b) the study of mutational signatures, c) the study of regulatory networks burdened by somatic and germilne mutations, but more importantly, we d) plan to compare the mutational burden between different ethnic groups with respect to the EXAC database.
 Our preliminary results in individuals from TCGA and PCAWG consortiums show that genes which are considered significant for the onset and progression of kidney cancer, tend to be bear a much higher burden of deleterious mutations in African American individuals.

 Providing Additional Preliminary Results.
 Some concerns were also raised concerning the lack of preliminary results that support our hypothesis.
 More specifically, R#3 has suggested that “the proposed hypotheses are not supported by provided preliminary data”.
 Apart from previous studies that suggest a higher risk of pRCC cancer for African Americans, we have now included an additional figure of preliminary results showing that gene regions previously suggested as important for the development and progression of Kidney cancer are more heavily burdened with deleterious mutations in specific ethnic groups compared to others.
-Moreover SIGNATURES Shantao to add here
+Moreover SIGNATURES Shantao to add here [[more specifics]]

 Providing additional Controls.
 Concern was raised by the panel for the lack of extra control datasets for the validation of the identified somatic and germline mutation.
 R#3 suggested that “the experimental design lacked controls; it is not enough to use TCGA controls because these would not account for experimental variation”.
-We have now included in our proposal the validation of additional randomized regions to act as a third level of control in addition to the regions obtained by the different ethnic groups.
+We have now included in our proposal the validation of additional randomized regions [[[???]] to act as a third level of control in addition to the regions obtained by the different ethnic groups.

 Other additions and changes: